Joseph Patrick Tumulty: Hiss Case involvement

 In August–September 1948, Tumulty was one of many prominent lawyers who advised Alger Hiss on whether to file a defamation suit against Whittaker Chambers after Chambers stated on NBC Radio's Meet the Press that Hiss had been a Communist.

-On August 31, 1948, Hiss wrote to his lifelong friend and fellow Harvard University friend, William L. Marbury, Jr., an attorney:I am planning a suit for libel or defamation...
+On August 31, 1948, Hiss wrote to his lifelong friend and fellow Harvard Law School graduate, William L. Marbury Jr., an attorney:I am planning a suit for libel or defamation...
 The number of volunteer helpers is considerable: Freddy Pride of Dwight, Harris, Koegel & Casking, the offshoot of young Charles Hughes' firm, Fred Eaton of Shearman and Sterling, Eddie Miller of Mr. Dulles' firm, Marshall McDuffie, now no longer a lawyer; in Washington Joe Tumulty, Charlie Fahy, Alex Hawes, John Ferguson (Mr. Ballantine's son-in-law) and others–but the real job is get general overall counsel and that fortunately is now settled, but we must move swiftly as so far the committee with its large investigating staff and considerable resources has been able to seize the initiative continuously and regularly.
 Everyone has been most helpful...